What are the Challenges of Lighting Aircraft Hangars?

 • Challenge: Aircraft maintenance requires high visibility and attention to detail, meaning that required light levels can be very high (>1500lux), but shadows, and dark spots must be minimised.
 Irregular lighting can result in poor visibility and create safety hazards.

-• Implication: Desired lux levels should be established subject to the hangars use.
+• Implication: Desired lux levels should be established subject to the hangar's use.
 Achieving uniform light distribution (mitigating shadows or high spots) often requires careful light fixture placement and optic selection.
 Narrow beam angles assist is achieving higher lux levels at the ground (and lower glare), however narrow optics typically decrease uniformity at higher level.
 Increasing the number lights while reduing their light output, typcially imroves uniformity, but normally increases overall cost.
 Lighting designers need to run multiple configurations to identity the optimised solution.

 3. Colour Accuracy